andrewdouglassmith1/Zillow_Price_Prediction/README.md

 - `Zillow_Scraping_Property_Info.ipynb` contains all web-scraping collected for individual homes.

-- `ZillowModels5.ipynb` contains all data cleaning, modelling and visualization for the project.
+- `ZillowModels.ipynb` contains all data cleaning, modelling and visualization for the project.